 Following the first call for applications, 47 persons from 26 countries/organisations applied for a staff mobility to another ministry/QA agency.
 In a second call another 34 applications from 18 countries/organisations were received.
-In total 27 countries and 5 international organisations of the Thematic Peer Group took part in one or more staff mobilities.
+In total 27 countries and 5 international organisations of the peer group took part in one or more staff mobilities.

 The content of the staff mobilities is linked to the key commitments as such for certain countries, but for other countries it is more about enhancement with regard to specific issues.
 Staff mobilities were scheduled to take place between October 2019 and May 2020.
 In response to the travel restrictions introduced across the EHEA, the closing date for mobilities was postponed to November 2020 to allow as many members of group as possible the chance to participate.
-An extension of the staff mobility project to further extend the possible period for mobilities has been requested to the European Commission.

 Each mobile peer will produce an observation report.
-Input from these reports will be shared with the Thematic Peer Group members for further dissemination of the lessons learned.
+Input from these reports will be shared with the peer group members for further dissemination of the lessons learned.